luizbgomide/sovereign/delver-creation.md

 1. **Choose a character concept**.
 Discuss what your role will be in the team.
 A well-rounded party needs a way to deal with melee enemies, a way to deal with ranged or flying enemies, a way to deal with mundane security measures (guards, locked doors, traps), a way to deal with magical security measures, and a way to keep everyone healthy when things go south.
 A team of a melee-focused [Warrior](/classes#warrior), Sneak-focused [Expert](/classes#expert), utility-focued [High Mage](/arcane-traditions#high-mage), and [Partial Warrior](/classes#partial-warrior)/[Healer](/arcane-traditions#healer) is well-rounded, but part of the fun is trying out other compositions.

 2. **Generate Attributes**.
-For each of the six [Attributes](/rules#attributes), assign them a score of 3d6 in order.
+For each of the five [Attributes](/rules#attributes), assign them a score of 3d6 in order.
 With your role on the team in mind, pick an Attribute to raise to 14.

 3. **Starting Improvements**.
 Make a total of 4 <span id="improvement">Improvements<span> to your [Skills](/rules#skills) or [Attributes](/rules#attributes).
 To improve an Attribute, raise it by 1 to a max of 18.
 To improve a Skill, raise its level by 1 to a max of 1.
 All skills start at level -1.
 A single Attribute or Skill can be improved multiple times.